reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 hugo new post/hello-world.md
 ```

 In your editor, you will find the new post under `/content/post/hello-world.md`.
 Hugo uses Markdown for managing content.
-At the top of the file is the "front matter" or metadata about the post.
-Add some content to the file below the front matter and save the file.
+At the top of the Markdown file is the "front matter" or metadata about the post - add some content to the file below the front matter and save the file.

 ```md
 ---